History of Pete Alonso in Timeline

 On September 3, 2020, Pete Alonso hit his first career walk-off home run in a 9–7 victory against the New York Yankees.

-In 2020, Pete Alonso and his wife formed The Alonso Foundation, a charitable organization that supports youth, veteran, and animal causes.
+In 2020, Pete Alonso and his wife formed The Alonso Foundation, a charitable organization dedicated to supporting youth, veterans, and animal causes.

 On November 12, 2021, Pete Alonso married Haley Walsh at Sacred Heart Catholic Church in downtown Tampa.

-In 2021, Pete Alonso won the MLB Home Run Derby for the second time.
+In 2021, Alonso won the MLB Home Run Derby for the second time.

-In 2021, Pete Alonso's sophomore slump coupled with a second consecutive breakout season from Dominic Smith led some talent evaluators to favor the latter as the team's starting first baseman.
+In 2021, Pete Alonso's sophomore slump and Dominic Smith's performance led some to favor Smith as the team's starting first baseman.

 2021: Second Straight Home Run Derby Win

-On July 12, 2021, Pete Alonso won his second straight Home Run Derby, defeating Trey Mancini in the final round, becoming the third player ever to win back-to-back Derbies.
+On July 12, 2021, Alonso won his second straight Home Run Derby after defeating Trey Mancini, becoming the third player to win back-to-back Derbies.

 2021: 100th Career Home Run

-On September 7, 2021, Pete Alonso hit his 100th career home run, becoming the second-fastest player to reach the milestone behind Ryan Howard.
+On September 7, 2021, Pete Alonso hit his 100th career home run, becoming the second-fastest player to reach this milestone.

-On March 13, 2022, Pete Alonso was involved in a car accident in Tampa, Florida, where his vehicle flipped over after being struck by a driver who ran a red light.
-No one was injured.
+On March 13, 2022, Pete Alonso was involved in a car accident in Tampa, Florida, where another driver ran a red light and struck his vehicle.
+The vehicle flipped over three times, but Alonso was not injured.

 On March 22, 2022, Pete Alonso signed a $7.4 million contract with the Mets, avoiding salary arbitration.

-August 17, 2022: Alonso joins United States national baseball team
+August 17, 2022: Announcement of joining United States national baseball team

-On August 17, 2022, Pete Alonso announced he would join the United States national baseball team in the 2023 World Baseball Classic.
+On August 17, 2022, Pete Alonso announced his decision to join the United States national baseball team for the 2023 World Baseball Classic.

-In 2022, Pete Alonso led the league in runs batted in.
+In 2022, Alonso led the league in runs batted in (RBI).

-In 2022, Pete Alonso was named to the MLB All-Star Game and set a new Mets' single-season RBI record with 125.
+In 2022, Alonso was named to the MLB All-Star Game and set a new Mets' single-season RBI record with 125.
+He participated in the Home Run Derby but lost in the semifinals.

 On January 13, 2023, Pete Alonso and the Mets agreed to a one-year, $14.5 million contract during the arbitration period.

-After the 2024 season, Pete Alonso's contract with the Mets expired and became a free agent for the first time in his career.
+Following the 2024 season, Pete Alonso's contract with the Mets expired, and he became a free agent for the first time in his career.
+He declined the qualifying offer from the Mets.

-2024: Appeared in Every Game of the Season
+2024: Appears in Every Game of the Season

-In 2024, Pete Alonso played in all 162 games for the Mets, making him the second player in Mets history to appear in every game in a single-season.
+In 2024, Pete Alonso played in all 162 games for the Mets, becoming the second player in Mets history to appear in every game in a single season.

 In 2024, Pete Alonso was inducted into the Madison Mallards Hall of Fame.

-On July 7, 2024, Pete Alonso was named to the 2024 MLB All-Star Game, passing Keith Hernandez for the most appearances by a Mets first baseman.
+In 2024, Pete Alonso was named to the MLB All-Star Game, surpassing Keith Hernandez for the most appearances by a Mets first baseman.

-On October 3, in Game 3 the 2024 National League Wild Card Series against the Milwaukee Brewers, Pete Alonso hit a go-ahead, three-run home run, becoming the first major league player in history to hit a go-ahead homer while trailing in the ninth inning or later of a winner-take-all postseason game.
+On October 3, 2024, in Game 3 of the National League Wild Card Series, Alonso hit a go-ahead, three-run home run in the top of the 9th inning against the Milwaukee Brewers, becoming the first major league player in history to hit a go-ahead homer while trailing in the ninth inning or later of a winner-take-all postseason game.

 On February 12, 2025, Pete Alonso and the Mets agreed to a two-year, $54 million contract including an opt-out after the 2025 season.